FREDVUNI/pie-chart/README.md

 ## Contact

-If you have any questions or suggestions regarding Pie Divided, please contact me at [fredvuni809@gmail.com](mailto:fredvuni809@gmail.com).
+If you have any questions or suggestions regarding Pie Divided, please get in touch with me at [fredvuni809@gmail.com](mailto:fredvuni809@gmail.com).